hardingrichard/ci-ms1-blemishfreedetailing/README.md

 ## Acknowledgements
 I would like to take a moment to give my thanks:
 * My sincerest gratitude to Karen who has given me endless encouragement and support throughout
-* My parents for testing the site as first time users to see if they found it intuitive
+* My parents and friends for testing the site as first time users to see if they found it intuitive
-* My friend Ollie whos business I have had the privilege of designing and creating the website for
+* Ollie whos business I have had the privilege of designing and creating the website for
 * My mentor Mo Shami for his time, guidance and feedback during our meetings
 * The support received by my cohort at Code Institute on slack, at times I was feeling frustrated and disheartened